Mammoth (2009 film)

-Mammoth (Mammut) is a 2009 Swedish romantic drama film directed by Lukas Moodysson, about a successful New York couple experiencing conditions related to modern day globalization.
+Mammoth (Mammut) is a 2009 Swedish English-language romantic drama film directed by Lukas Moodysson, about a successful New York couple experiencing conditions related to modern day globalization.
 The couple is played by Gael García Bernal and Michelle Williams, in the roles of Leo and Ellen Vidales.
 The title superficially refers to the mammoth ivory pen Leo receives as a gift.
 In addition it relates loosely to a quote from one of Moodysson's poetry collections: "Our Savior buried like a Mammoth."